Oklahoma Mesothelioma Lawyer

 Mesothelioma attorneys at LK are experienced in investigating powerhouse worksites.
 Due to the presence of various pieces of equipment and machinery throughout a power plant, there are many sources of exposure which must be investigated.
 During your free consultation with an LK attorney, we will explain the traditional and unique exposures suffered by individuals present at a powerhouse.

-Other Industry in Oklahoma
+Attorneys Representing Workers At Other Industries in Oklahoma

 Due to the presence of the steel, oil and power industries in Oklahoma, many other necessary businesses were established.
 Manufacturing companies, transportation, warehousing, construction and building services, shipping and other industries prospered as a result of these large industrial employers.
 During your free consultation, an LK attorney will review your employment history and discuss the investigation of asbestos exposure at your worksites.